sahmed1o/Stock-Market-Stats-Web-Application-Tracker/README.md

 <img src="screenshots/screenbg5.png"  height="400" />

 # Mobile Application
 The website is cross-platform, it works on both the browser, and as a standalone app that loads the website on a webview.
-The app loads the mobile webpage under the "mobile" folder.
 The site also scales based on viewport to support multiple screen sizes.

 <p float="left">
     <img src="screenshots/screen1.png"  height="300" />